Shrimp Salad Wraps (Video)

 Low-Carb Diet / Low-Glycemic Diet / South Beach Diet Suggestions:

 Shrimp, celery, and cabbage or lettuce are all great low-carb foods and also perfect for the original South Beach Diet.
-Mayo is a limited food for South Beach, but as long as you use portion control, I would eat Shrimp Salad Wraps for any phase of the South Beach Diet and it’s perfect other types of low-carb eating plans.
+Mayo is a limited food for South Beach, but as long as you use portion control, I would eat Shrimp Salad Wraps for any phase of the South Beach Diet and it’s perfect other types of low-carb or Keto eating plans.

 Find More Recipes Like This One:

 Use Appetizers to find more low-carb appetizers like this one.
 Use the Diet Type Index to find more recipes suitable for a specific eating plan.
-You might also like to follow Kalyn’s Kitchen on Pinterest, on Facebook, on Instagram, or on YouTube to see all the good recipes I’m sharing there.
+You might also like to follow Kalyn’s Kitchen on Pinterest, on Facebook, on Instagram, on TikTok, or on YouTube to see all the good recipes I’m sharing there.